Hogs Aren’t Going to Get Shoved Around, But Need to Win More

 He knows they have to get wins.

-It's probably a good bet the players know exactly how he plans to get them this really soon.
+It's probably a good bet the players know exactly how he plans to get them soon.

 HOGS FEED: